Navigation: ENTERING AND MAINTAINING DONORS >

-There are three name fields: Business Name, Last Name, and First Name.
 When the Business Name is filled in, it is assumed to be the name of a business or organization that is making the donations.
-In that case, you can also fill in the Last Name and First Name, but they are assumed to just be the contact name within the organization - the main name that is displayed on receipts, reports, the Donor List etc. will be the Business Name.
+In that case, you can also fill in the other Name fields, but they are assumed to just be the contact name within the organization - the main name that is displayed on receipts, reports, the Donor List etc. will be the Business Name.

-For individual donors, leave the Business Name field blank, and fill in both the Last Name and the First Name for the person making the donation.
+For individual donors, leave the Business Name field blank, and fill in the other name fields for the person making the donation.

 In versions of DONATION prior to version 3.03 (released in late 2007), there was no Business Name field, and users often put the business name into the Last Name field.
 When version 3.03 or later is first started, this is fixed, by moving names with only a Last Name filled in to the Business Name field.
 However, for long business names that would not fit into the Last Name field, users sometimes split them between the First Name and the Last Name field.
 Those ones would have to be moved to the Business Name field by editing the donor record directly.

 In releases of DONATION prior to 4.18 (released in August 2019) there were no Title or Middle Initial fields, so users who wanted to record them would usually put both into the First Name field (such as First Name "Mr. John Q.").
 If you want to continue doing that, you can turn off the display of the Title and Middle Initial fields in the "Show Fields" area of the Maintenance ⇒ Main Window Options window.